The Great American Bash (2006): Aftermath

 — Chavo Guerrero explaining why he attacked Rey Mysterio at The Great American Bash.

 Two weeks later, on the August 18 episode of SmackDown!, General Manager Theodore Long announced that Mysterio and Guerrero would face off against one another at SummerSlam.
 Guerrero won the match after executing a frog splash following interference from Vickie Guerrero.

 A rivalry between Matt Hardy and Gregory Helms began after facing off at the Great American Bash.
 On August 25, on SmackDown!, Helms interfered in a match between Mr. Kennedy and Hardy, in which Kennedy won.
 The following week, Hardy and Helms met in a non-title match, in which Hardy won.
 The two continued their feud over the following months, including a match at No Mercy won by Hardy.

 The Undertaker and The Great Khali would continue to feud until the August 18 episode of SmackDown!, where Undertaker defeated Khali in a Last Man Standing match.

-The 2006 Great American Bash would be the final to be SmackDown!-exclusive, as following WrestleMania 23 in April 2007, WWE discontinued brand-exclusive PPVs.
+This was the last brand-exclusive Great American Bash during the first brand split period (2002–2011), as following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
+There would not be another brand-exclusive Great American Bash event until 2020 during the second brand split period that began in 2016, with The Great American Bash becoming an exclusive annual event for WWE's developmental brand, NXT.